vatrasar/Valeria/README.md

 ### 📝 Dual-Pane Writing Flow
 - **Adjustable Splitter**: Drag the central divider to balance editor and preview widths, or collapse the preview completely with a single click or shortcut (<kbd>Ctrl</kbd> + <kbd>P</kbd>) for distraction-free writing.
 - **Live Styled Preview**: Headings, blockquotes, lists, strikethrough, and links format automatically as you type.

+### ⭐️ Expandable Files Dock (Favorites & Recent Files)
+- **Collapsible Sidebar**: Slide out the left dock via the star icon in the toolbar or collapse it with smooth animated transitions.
+- **Favorites with Custom Aliases**: Pin frequently used documents and give them user-defined display names (e.g., "Daily Journal", "Sprint Notes") without changing the actual file name on disk.
+- **Dynamic Last-Used Sorting**: Favorite files are automatically organized so that the file you worked on most recently stays near the top.
+- **Pinned Summit Card**: In Favorites view, the single most recently opened non-favorite document is pinned at the top for instant switching or 1-click addition to your favorites.
+- **24-Hour Recent History**: Switch dock mode to browse all documents opened within the last 24 hours, with automatic cleanup of older records.
+- **Smart Dock State**: Starts open by default on fresh application launch with the welcome guide, and automatically stays collapsed when launching with a specific file from the terminal or file manager.

 ### 🔍 Find in Preview
 - **Instant Search**: Press <kbd>Ctrl</kbd> + <kbd>F</kbd> to search directly within your rendered document.